nygilmanov/testRep/writeup_template.md

 #### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py`

-Number of function have been developed todo the perspective transform
+Number of functions have been developed to implement the perspective transform ( all the methods are located in Perspctive.py library)

-- save_PERSP_to_pickle_file
+- save_PERSP_to_pickle_file - saves perspective matrices to the pickle file
-- load_PERSP_from_pickle_file
+- load_PERSP_from_pickle_file - loads the perspective matrices from the pickle file
-- generate_perspective_pipeline - builds trapezoid on straight lines using by using methods developed in the previous project
+- generates_perspective_pipeline - builds trapezoid on straight lines

-    For these purposes separate library have been developed and all its methods are locaed in DrawLines.py library Once we get trapezoid on the original image we define 4 desired points.
+First I defined  trapezoid in on the straight lines of the original image (before perspective transform) For these purposes DrawLines.py library has been developed.
+It uses techniques for drawing straight lines developed in the first project

+The second step is to generate

 Finally we get perspactive matrix and the matrix for the opposite transformation by using  cv2.getPerspectiveTransform method

 These matrixes are saved in pickle file and will are used in the later stages of the project.

 get_unwarped_image - gets the original image and returns warped image